HanXudong/Fair_Enough/README.md

 }
 ```

-- The code for reproducing results is included.
+## Code
-- We conduct evaluations based on existing sources that are publicly available online.
+We conduct evaluations based on existing sources that are publicly available online.
 Please see the online source https://github.com/HanXudong/fairlib for more details.

+- 0_evaluation\aggregation.ipynb

+  This notebook implements the aggregation methods described in Section 3 of the paper.

+- 0_evaluation\raw_data.ipynb

+  This notebook reproduces Figures 1 and 7 in the paper.

+- 0_evaluation\confusion_matrices.ipynb

+  This notebook reproduces Figure 7 of the paper.